Federation: Internal controversy and conflict

 The United Provinces of Central America was a short-lived federal republic.

-Certain forms of political and constitutional dispute are common to federations.
-One issue is that the exact division of power and responsibility between federal and regional governments is often a source of controversy.
-Often, as is the case with the United States, such conflicts are resolved through the judicial system, which delimits the powers of federal and local governments.
-The relationship between federal and local courts varies from nation to nation and can be a controversial and complex issue in itself.

-Another common issue in federal systems is the conflict between regional and national interests, or between the interests and aspirations of different ethnic groups.
-In some federations the entire jurisdiction is relatively homogeneous, and each constituent state resembles a miniature version of the whole; this is known as 'congruent federalism'.
-On the other hand, incongruent federalism exists where different states or regions possess distinct ethnic groups.
+Disputes over the boundary between central and constituent-unit powers are common in federations.
+Federal constitutions typically designate a court or another institution to arbitrate jurisdictional disputes, while intergovernmental bodies and procedures manage responsibilities that overlap in practice.

+Federal systems also vary in whether constituent units are socially congruent with the country as a whole or instead coincide with distinct linguistic, ethnic, religious or regional communities; the latter arrangement is commonly described as incongruent federalism.

 The ability of a federal government to create national institutions that can mediate differences that arise because of linguistic, ethnic, religious, or other regional differences is an important challenge.
 The inability to meet this challenge may lead to the secession of parts of a federation or to civil war, as occurred in the United States (southern states sought to protect the institution of slavery while northern states opposed it, with a catalysis occurring in the then–Kansas Territory), in Nigeria and in Switzerland.
 In the case of Malaysia, Singapore was expelled from the federation because of rising racial tension.
 In some cases, internal conflict may lead a federation to collapse entirely, as occurred the Federation of Rhodesia and Nyasaland, the Gran Colombia, the United Provinces of Central America, and the West Indies Federation.

+Federalism can help accommodate territorial diversity, but it does not eliminate secessionist conflict or guarantee political stability.
+Comparative studies identify both durable federal accommodation and failed or contested federal arrangements, as well as the use of federalism in post-conflict reconstruction.